dsrathore1/Postgres/README.md

 npm start
 ```

-The server will be running at [http://localhost:3000](http://localhost:3001).
+The server will be running at [http://localhost:3001](http://localhost:3001).

+## PgAdmin4 📊

+PgAdmin4 is a powerful administration and management tool for the PostgreSQL database.
+You can access it through [http://localhost:8080](http://localhost:8080) after starting the Docker container.

+Use the following credentials:
+- **Username:** admin@example.com
+- **Password:** admin

 ## CRUD Operations ✏️